caraya/personal-blog/content/blog/double-keyed-caching-and-performance.md

     Cache-Control = "no-cache"
 ```

-## **Conclusion**
+## Conclusion

-The era of the "Global Shared Cache" is over.
-Because modern browsers partition their caches for privacy, you gain no performance advantage by using a public CDN for shared libraries.
-Instead, host your own assets.
-Use **Fingerprinting and Immutable headers** for your code bundles to get "instant" loads, and use **no-cache revalidation** for static content assets to maintain flexibility without sacrificing too much speed.
+The era of the global shared cache is over.
+Because modern browsers partition their caches to protect user privacy, applications gain no performance advantage by utilizing public CDNs for shared libraries.
+Instead, engineering teams should host their own assets.
+Use fingerprinting and immutable headers for code bundles to achieve instant loads, and use no-cache revalidation for static content assets to maintain flexibility without sacrificing performance.